 So I’ve added another camera to my collection.
 And I can hear you all now “What?
 Another one” and yes, it’s a fair question because I do have a few.
 But I didn’t have a good compact camera and there’s a few good reasons for wanting one any way…

-Last might (at midnight even), just returning home after a concert I immediately started building a Swedish designer ‘rolling table’.
-I got some power to the thing in the morning moved some appliances and voila: my very own coffee station.
-I’m happy with it!
+Last night (at midnight even), just returning home after a concert I immediately started building a Swedish designer ‘rolling table’.
+I got some power to the thing in the morning, moved some appliances and voila: my very own coffee station.
+I’m extremely happy with it!